loum/nparcel/doc/source/interfaces/pods.rst

 Proof of Delivery Archiving
 ===========================

-The Toll Parcel Portal currently manages POD archiving of files from the Portal itself and from ParcelPoint.
+The Toll Outlet Portal currently manages POD archiving of files from the Portal itself and from ParcelPoint.

-The Toll Parcel Portal POD information is a unique database (``jobitem`` table) primary key integer value.
+The Toll Outlet Portal POD information is a unique database (``jobitem`` table) primary key integer value.
 For example::

     193433.ps
     193433.png

-The Portal will then generate a ``PNG`` and ``PS`` variant of the POD signature and present these to the :mod:`nparcel.exporter` interface for further processing.
+The Portal will then generate a ``PNG`` and ``PS`` variant of the POD signature and present these to the :mod:`top.exporter` interface for further processing.

 ParcelPoint use an alpha-numeric variant filename but also produce